Controversy erupts after 'Back the Blue Cruise' makes uninvited stop at Friendship-West Baptist Church

 The church is known in the community for promoting social justice and currently has a large Black Lives Matter banner displayed on the building.

 Five auto clubs and ten bike clubs were participating in the cruise Sunday, which appeared to make a stop at the church as the group took a 127-mile route across the Dallas-Fort Worth area.
-More than 1,000 vehicles participated in the drive, police said.
+Around 1,000 vehicles participated in the drive, police said.

 A Facebook Live from the church's page appears to show participants of the drive filling up the parking lot.
 In the video, a person can be heard saying the church did not approve of such a use of its parking lot.